Kurral/Kurralv3/README.md

   ⭐ If Kurral saves you hours (or dollars), please <a href="https://github.com/yourusername/kurral">star the repo</a> — it helps a lot!
 </p>

-**Kurral** is a powerful open-source testing and replay framework that brings control and reliability to AI agent development.
+**Kurral** (package name: `ABTester`) is a powerful open-source testing and replay framework that brings control and reliability to AI agent development.
 It captures complete execution traces of your agents, enabling intelligent replay for regression detection, debugging, and quantifiable A/B performance comparison.

 ## Table of Contents
 - [Why Kurral?](#why-kurral)